Who Was Rakesh Jhunjhunwala? Facts About Indias Warren Buffett

-Rakesh Jhunjhunwala, a veteran stock market investor, passed away at the age of 62 in Mumbai.
+Rakesh Jhunjhunwala, a veteran stock market investor, passed away at the age of 62 in Mumbai on August 14, 2022.
 He was suffering from kidney problems and was rushed to the Breach Candy Hospital in Mumbai on 14 August, where he was pronounced dead.

 Jhunjhunwala, often referred to as India's Warren Buffett and the Big Bull of Indian markets had a net worth of $5.8 billion as of August 2022.